WORKSHOP & PLEIN AIR SUPPLY LISTS

 When painting outdoors (en plein air), these are the supplies I take with me.
-When attending my plein air sessions, I recommend using the same.
-However, if you are used to working with a different set of materials, feel free to use what you are accustomed to.
+However, feel free to use what you are accustomed to.

 - Dress accordingly.
 Check the local weather forecast.
 I recommend dressing in layers (in cold weather), with a neutral-colored shirt/coat.

-- Supplies: if you don’t have supplies, contact Tim immediately so he can reserve a set for you ($35 payable at session).
+- Supplies: if you don’t have supplies, contact Tim immediately so he can reserve a set for you ($30 payable at the session).
 You can also view this list at dickblick.com by clicking here.
 Otherwise, run through this list to ensure you’re ready to go:

 - Portable easel